-10:30 a.m. to 1:30 p.m.
-10:30 a.m. to 1 p.m.
-Lunch Lunch
+Lunch 10:30 a.m. to 1:30 p.m.

-4:30 to 7 p.m.
-Supper
+4:30 to 6:30 p.m.

 STUDENT MAIL

 To receive mail on campus, you must pay your rental fee at the Business Office and bring your receipt to the Dean of Students.
 The cost is \$25.00 for two semesters or \$13.00 for one semester.
 Student mailboxes are located on the first floor of the Eddie M. Smith Student Union Building.
 Mail sent to the College to students who have not rented a mailbox will be returned.
 All addresses must conform to the following format: